Shotgun assembly of unlabeled Erdos-Renyi graphs: Introduction

-On the other hand, using the \co{ {\it fingerprinting} technique, which relates an edge $\{u,v\}$ of a graph to the induced subgraph on the set of common neighbors of $u$ and $v$ (so the subgraph appears in both $1$-neighbors of $v$ and $u$)}, the authors of \cite{GM} showed that for $n^{-1/3+\varepsilon}\leq p_n\leq n^{-\varepsilon}$, the $G(n,p_n)$ graph is a.a.s reconstructable from $1$--neighborhoods.
-This left the question of what happens in the regime $n^{-1/2}\lesssim p_n\lesssim n^{-1/3}$.
-The main result of this paper is the following theorem: \begin{theor} There are universal constants $C,c>0$ with the following property.
+On the other hand, using the fingerprinting technique, which relates an edge $\{u,v\}$ of a graph to the induced subgraph on the set of common neighbors of $u$ and $v$ (so the subgraph appears in both $1$-neighbors of $v$ and $u$), the authors of \cite{GM} showed that for $n^{-1/3+\varepsilon}\leq p_n\leq n^{-\varepsilon}$, the $G(n,p_n)$ graph is a.a.s reconstructable from $1$--neighborhoods.
+Note that the lower bound $n^{-1/3+o(1)}$ does not match the aforementioned range for non-reconstrucability established in \cite[Theorem~3]{GM}, and identifying a sharp threshold has remained an open problem.
+The main result of our paper is the following theorem: \begin{theor} There are universal constants $C,c>0$ with the following property.
 Let positive sequence $(p_n)_{n=1}^\infty$ satisfy $n^{-1/2}\log^{C} n\leq p_n\leq c$ for large $n$.
 Then the unlabeled $G(n,p_n)$ graph is reconstructable from its $1$--neighborhoods with probability $1-n^{-\omega(1)}$. \end{theor} Thus, together with the aforementioned refinement of \cite[Theorem~3]{GM}, the theorem establishes $p=\tilde\Theta(n^{-1/2})$ as the transition point between reconstructability and non-reconstructability of unlabeled Erd\H os--R\'enyi graphs from their $1$--neighborhoods.
 Here, we use the notation $\tilde \Theta(\cdot)$ to denote an asymptotically equivalent quantity up to polylog multiples.

 Before considering the main challenges and ideas of the proof of Theorem~\ref{19471048710498}, let us make a simple ``reduction'' step which will make the discussion more transparent.
 For every labeled graph $G$, denote by $V(G)$ its vertex set and by $E(G)$ its edge set.
 Given two graphs $G,G'$ with $i\in V(G)\cap V(G')$, we say that $G$ and $G'$ are {\it isomorphic with fixed point $i$} if \begin{itemize} \item The vertex sets $V(G)$ and $V(G')$ have the same size; \item There is a bijection $f:V(G)\to V(G')$ such that $\{f(v),f(w)\}\in E(G')$ if and only if $\{v,w\}\in E(G)$, and such that $f(i)=i$. \end{itemize} \HL{It is not difficult to construct an example of two non-isomorphic labeled graphs on a same vertex set such that their respective $1$--neighborhoods are isomorphic with fixed point (see Figure~\ref{f:f1}).}